symfony/symfony-docs/components/yaml/introduction.rst

 Fast
 ~~~~

-One of the goal of Symfony YAML is to find the right balance between speed and
+One of the goals of the Symfony Yaml component is to find the right balance
-features.
-It supports just the needed feature to handle configuration files.
+between speed and features.
+It supports just the needed features to handle
+configuration files.

 Real Parser
 ~~~~~~~~~~~